Here is my perspective on the Highlands market......where we are and where we are going....

 It still gets hot and very humid all over the SE.
 Highlands has low humidity, cool summer temperatures and beautiful mountains, forests, streams and waterfalls.

 .
-People are feeling much better about their financial future as they see their investment portfolios and home values going up and taxes likley going down.
+People are feeling much better about their financial future as they see their investment portfolios and home values going up and taxes likely going down.
 There is a great deal more optimism since the election regarding our economic future.

 There is a pent up desire for Highlands property that has been tempered by uncertainty and pessimism.
 BUT-- just as the market here went down fast and hard, I believe it will come up the same way...quickly.

-People are begining to realize that the Highlands/Cashiers summer resort area is a bargain, though it is still a buyers market.
+People are beginning to realize that the Highlands/Cashiers summer resort area is a bargain, though it is still a buyers market.
 Now is the time for smart investors.... prices will come up..... our day will come.

 The present trend is in down sizing, living in town or close in ...that's Falling Waters.
 Peace, privacy, forest, waterfalls, secluded but not remote, just 2.4 miles from Main Street, the best of both worlds.